Blac Youngsta: Personal life

+On August 18, 2023, Blac Youngsta's brother was shot and killed at a convenience store in Memphis, Tennessee.

 Legal issues

-On January 8, 2016, Police were called to a Wells Fargo branch in downtown Atlanta, Georgia after Blac Youngsta withdrew $200,000 from his bank account in order to purchase a car.
+On January 8, 2016, police were called to a Wells Fargo branch in downtown Atlanta, Georgia, after Blac Youngsta withdrew $200,000 from his bank account to purchase a car.
 Workers allegedly believed Blac Youngsta was robbing the bank after he was seen leaving the bank with the money.
 Youngsta and his associates were released at the scene.
 Youngsta later accused the police and staff at the bank of racial profiling, claiming he was arrested for being "young and black".

 On May 16, 2017, Blac Youngsta surrendered himself to police on charges related to a shooting involving fellow Memphis rapper Young Dolph, in which Youngsta and his associates are alleged to have fired over 100 rounds into Young Dolph's SUV.
 Blac Youngsta had maintained that he was innocent before turning himself in.
 He was released on bond the same day, charged with six counts of discharging a weapon into an occupied dwelling or moving vehicle and felony conspiracy.
 In May 2019, the charges were dropped.